openSUSE/news-o-o/_posts/2011-06-11-opensuse-weekly-news-issue-179-is-out.markdown

           Applications, which all have their own names or brands.

 In essence, this means there is no KDE 5, and there will never be.
 During the sprint
-          here in Randa, weâ€™ve spent a lot of thinking about the future of the KDE Frameworks, and we will be forthcoming with plans to further modularize these frameworks, which consist of whatâ€™s currently found in the kdelibs, kdesupport, kdepimlibs, kde-runtime and kdepim-runtime modules.
-Weâ€™re already working on turning our meeting notes, minutes and results into something digestable and understandable, so stay tuned.
+          here in Randa, we’ve spent a lot of thinking about the future of the KDE Frameworks, and we will be forthcoming with plans to further modularize these frameworks, which consist of what’s currently found in the kdelibs, kdesupport, kdepimlibs, kde-runtime and kdepim-runtime modules.
+We’re already working on turning our meeting notes, minutes and results into something digestable and understandable, so stay tuned.

-â€
+”

 #### ![Header Picture](http://saigkill.homelinux.net/images/Opensuse_medical_logo11.png)Medical Team

-â€œ
+“

           [Rousinopoulos Athanasios-Ilias: Announcement of openSUSE Medical 11.4- No2](hhttp://zoumpis.wordpress.com/2011/06/06/announcement-of-opensuse-medical-11-4-no2/)